 By Jeannette M. Mills, VP, Customer Operations & Chief Customer Officer

-We also anticipate that an estimated time for restoration of the entire system may not be available until damage assessments are complete and BGE works through the first phases of the restoration process to repair the electric system backbone and public safety sites.
-Estimated times for restoration on a feeder and individual customer basis will only become available as BGE works through the damage to its system.
+We understand that while your power is off, you need to know when it will be restored, so you can plan.
+Unfortunately, with widespread outages and damage, we may not be able to provide individual estimated restoration times like we do with normal storms.
+Even an estimated time for restoration of the entire system may not be available until damage assessments are complete and the company works through the first phases of the restoration process to repair the electric system backbone, and address public safety issues and critical customers.
+In order to limit the understandable frustration that results when the company can’t restore power by a given time, estimated times for restoration on a distribution feeder line level or an individual customer basis will only become available to customers as BGE works through the damage to its system and the company has high confidence in their continued accuracy.
+Even then, these are estimates, subject to change.
+Plan for multi-day outages.